joshlk/www.robotchinwag.com/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am data scientist and machine learning engineer working in London.

-email: agus[at]python.web.id
+Please use [LinkedIn](https://www.linkedin.com/in/joshlevykramer) if you wish to contact me.